 Alex Alexander is a Washington DC native, born February 14th 1988.
 After graduating from the Duke Ellington School of the Arts, Alexander received her Bachelors in Fine Art Photography from the Maryland Institute College of Art (MICA) in 2010.
 She currently resides in Baltimore living as a full-time visual and performance artist.

-Though the visual arts have always been a thriving focus for Alex Alexander, her heart has forever belonged to poetry in all of its various forms.
-As an alumna of the Brave new voices/ DC slam team (2004-06) Alexander has transformed her love of performance poetry into a Baltimore-based venue that she calls, The Bolton Hill Open Mic Series.
+Though the visual arts have always been a thriving focus for Alex Alexander, her heart has forever belonged to poetry in all of its forms.
+As an alumna of the Brave New Voices/ DC slam team (2004-07) Alexander has transformed her love of performance poetry into a Baltimore-based venue that she calls, The Bolton Hill Open Mic Series.
 It is a stylishly orchestrated, monthly performance showcase of notable local talents that takes place every third Friday of the month in the Bolton Hill neighborhood of downtown Baltimore.